1. UA Harassment & Discrimination Prevention Training. Required for all Graduate Assistants and Associates

 |September 6, 2022||January 27, 2023|

 TATO Procedure for scores of less than 95%

 TAs not achieving a passing score of 95% after the first attempt must meet with a representative from their hiring unit to review the missed questions to help them better understand the policies and information related to that area.
 The TAs must retake TATO after the review.
-The hiring department must contact the Graduate College if the second attempt is unsuccessful for futher information.
+The hiring department must contact the Graduate College if the second attempt is unsuccessful for further information.